Capabilities

 Diagnostic

+Assess all four layers of the stack — Enterprise Systems, Integration, Data, and AI — not just the last one.
 Scope the operating metric, map the integration surface, identify the failure modes.
 Output: a build plan with a measurable target.

 Phase 1 · 3–4 wk